josephMG/josephMG.github.io/astro/src/content/post/install-gemini-cli/index.md

 ### Introduction

-[Gemini CLI](https://github.com/google-gemini/gemini-cli) has been the most popular AI agents in the first half of 2025.
-It's just like [claude code](https://docs.anthropic.com/zh-TW/docs/claude-code/overview) that brings the power directly into your terminal.
-Although there are terminal AI agents, the pricing plans are totally different.
-Gemini CLI provides a [free tier](https://ai.google.dev/gemini-api/docs/rate-limits#free-tier) with 100 requests per day using Gemini 2.5 Pro, and you can unlock the [tier 1](https://ai.google.dev/gemini-api/docs/rate-limits#tier-1) by upgrading to paid plan.
+[Gemini CLI](https://github.com/google-gemini/gemini-cli) has been one of the most popular AI agents in the first half of 2025.
+It's similar to [Claude Code](https://docs.anthropic.com/zh-TW/docs/claude-code/overview), bringing its power directly into your terminal.
+Although other terminal AI agents exist, their pricing plans are quite different.
+Gemini CLI provides a [free tier](https://ai.google.dev/gemini-api/docs/rate-limits#free-tier) with 100 requests per day using Gemini 2.5 Pro, and you can unlock [Tier 1](https://ai.google.dev/gemini-api/docs/rate-limits#tier-1) by upgrading to a paid plan.

 ### Prerequisites

-I'm going to use `npm` to install Gemini with Node js version is `v24.4.1` and npm version is `11.4.2`.
+I'm going to use `npm` to install Gemini.
+My Node.js version is `v24.4.1`, and my npm version is `11.4.2`.

 > Gemini needs Node.js version 20 or higher installed.

-If you're using MacOS you can also choose `Homebrew` to install Gemini CLI.
+If you're using macOS, you can also choose `Homebrew` to install the Gemini CLI.

 ### Installation

-Now, let me install by `npm`.
-After installation you can run `gemini` in your terminal directly.
+Now, let's install it using `npm`.
+After installation, you can run `gemini` directly in your terminal.

 > npm install -g @google/gemini-cli

 ![installation](./installation.png)

-I'm using `Use Gemini API key` as authentication method, so I need to [Generate a key from](https://aistudio.google.com/apikey) from Google AI Studio and set it into `.zshrc` (or `.bashrc`) by adding this line:
+I'm using the `Use Gemini API key` authentication method, so I need to [generate a key](https://aistudio.google.com/apikey) from Google AI Studio and set it in `.zshrc` (or `.bashrc`) by adding this line:

 ```
 export GEMINI_API_KEY=YOUR_API_KEY
 ```

-And then you can try gemini now!
+And then you can try Gemini now!

 ### Run some examples

 ![example](./example.png)

-Prompt: `give me suggestion for the socket functionalty of this project?`
+Prompt: `give me suggestions for the socket functionality of this project?`

 Response: